Tigers play under the lights for first time on Friday at 6:30 p.m.

 Clark has spent the previous three summers as an assistant for the Bartlett High School summer team.

-In his first season as an assistant, Clark oversaw the infield defense for the Tigers that committed just 35 errors over 57 games.
+In his first season as an assistant, Clark oversaw an infield defense that committed just 35 errors over 57 games.
 The 2011 squad set a school record with a .977 fielding percentage.

 Coming from a coaching background, Clark brings a wealth of knowledge to the Tiger coaching staff.
 Prior to returning to his alma mater, Clark served as the head coach for the 10-year old Memphis Tigers.